Sign In Forgot Password

 Traditional Shabbat Morning Services are held weekly at 9:30 a.m. in the HEA Sanctuary with the exception of Shir Hadash b'nai mitzvah.
 The services is split into Shacharit, Torah Service (Triennial Year 1), and Musaf services.
 Shacharit is the name for the service that begins every day.
 It starts with P'sukei D'Zimra (introductory psalms and prayers) and includes both the Shema, with its accompanying blessings, and the Amidah.

 Shir Hadash occurs on the third Shabbat of the month.
 It is a musical service where participants are encouraged to unite their voices in soulful melodies gathered from Jewish communities around the world.
-This two-hour service features the essential elements of traditional liturgy, with explanations from the Rabbis to help worshipers better understand our prayers and the weekly Torah portion.
+This two-hour service features the essential elements of traditional liturgy, with explanations from the Rabbi to help worshipers better understand our prayers and the weekly Torah portion.

 Shir Shacharit, also occurring monthly, is in the style of Shir Hadash, but the service only includes P'sukei D'Zimra and Shacharit.
 The service does not include a Torah reading or a sermon.
 At the service's conclusion, attendees can join the Traditional service for Torah reading and Musaf or participate in a Torah for Today class taught by one of our Adult Ed teachers, rabbis, and other Jewish scholars.